react-navigation/react-navigation/packages/react-navigation/docs/api/navigators/StackNavigator.md

   - `screen` - Each screen has a header attached to it and the header fades in and out together with the screen.
 This is a common pattern on Android.
   - `none` - No header will be rendered.
 - `cardStyle` - Use this prop to override or extend the default style for an individual card in stack.
+- `onTransitionStart` - Function to be invoked when the card transition animation is about to start.
+- `onTransitionEnd` - Function to be invoked once the card transition animation completes.

 ### Screen Navigation Options